fastlta/sb-public/docs/public_api.md

 ### Delete library

 Deletes a library.
-Please make sure all the bricks are removed from the library before attempting to delete it.
+Please make sure all the Silent Bricks are removed from the library before attempting to delete it.

 Request: